How to invest in REITs in the UK

 What is ‘real estate’ for the purposes of a REIT?

 With real estate investment trusts, property falls into three categories.
-These real estate categories are residential, commercial and industrial.
+These real estate categories are residential REITs, commercial REITs and industrial REITs.
 These types of real estate can include anything from shopping centres and student housing to hotels, resorts and rental properties, among others.

 What are the different types of REITs?